brevdev/brev_docs/docs/README.md

 From the webapp: click "+" to create an endpoint.
 Give it a name, and click save!
 From the CLI: type `stack add endpoint <your EP name>`

-Boom, your endpoint is saved and hosted!
+Your endpoint is saved and hosted!

-> Webapp: At the top of the code editor, you'll see the hoted URL.
+> **Webapp**: At the top of the code editor, you'll see the hoted URL.
 It's ready to go and be used in any app you're building.
 Go to "home" and you'll see all your endpoints, including this one.

-> CLI: You should now have a Brev directory at `~/GetBrev`.
+> **CLI**: You should now have a Brev directory at `~/GetBrev`.
 Creating a new endpoint will add a python file for the endpoint in that directory. `stack list` will get you the URLs for every endpoint.
 If something didn't work, make sure to login and initialize! `stack login` followed by `stack init`.

 Now let's make the endpoint do something.

 ### GET request with a query args

-To accept a query argument, simply add the argument to the function and use it like a variable!
+To accept a parameter to your endpoint as a query argument, simply add the argument to the function and use it like a variable!

+> **Note**: Query arguments are key value pairs found at the end of urls. ex (`?query_arg=123&other_query_arg=456`)

 ```python
 def get(greeting):